 - It strengthens your immune system

-- It strengthens and keeps muscles and bones healthy, preventing falls and reducing the severity of some accidents.
+- It can prevent frailty by strengthening and keeping muscles and bones healthy, preventing falls and reducing the severity of some accidents.

 - It improves memory and brain health

 - Reduces the risk of developing illnesses and diseases such as cancer, stroke, heart attack

 - Reduces high blood pressure

 - It’s your main source of energy for day to day activities and exercise